firefly-iii/docs/new-docs/advanced-installation/locales.md

 - How an amount is formatted (`$ 12.34` versus `12,45$`)
 - How dates are formatted (`17 сентябрь` or `September 17`?)

 Unfortunately, this is very difficult for Firefly III to get right.
 Here are all the (technical) reasons why this may not work as expected.
-So if you run into locale problems, and you open an issue on GitHub, please include the magic word to prove you've read this document.
+So if you run into locale problems, and you open an issue on GitHub, include the magic word to prove you've read this document.

 The locale you want to use is identified by a little piece of text, like this: `en`, `English`, `en_US.utf8`.